10 Best Paint Brushes 2022 – Reviews & Top Picks

 This brush’s angled bristles are made of Tynex nylon and Orel polyester, making it the best paintbrush for trim.
 The easy-to-hold hardwood handle is long and fluted, and the high-quality brushed copper ferrule should keep bristles secure.
 The paintbrush as a whole is agile and works well at angles and in corners.
 It also holds quite a bit of paint, so you’ll get good coverage without having to spend too much time.

 This paintbrush can’t handle solvents, so it’s not designed to work with oil-based paint.
 It’s great for trim but doesn’t work as well on delicate details.
 In testing, we found that some bristles come off during the painting process.
+All in all, this is the best paintbrush available this year.

 2. Wooster Brush Shortcut Angle Sash Paintbrush — Best Value